 When done by hand, you’ll follow similar steps to those described above.

-However, if you’d prefer to save time and create a more professional seam, you can always leverage a sewing machine.
+However, if you’d prefer to save time and create a more professional seam, you can always leverage a sewing machine (see our top rated sewing machines here).
 Most brands will offer a particular setting that makes it hands-free, or you can guide the machine along and judge it by sight.

 To make a blanket stitch using a sewing machine, do the following: